dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 More specificially, DAG Trans provides a `broadcast(payload)` API for a party `p` to send a message to other parties.
 A party's upcall `deliver(m)` is triggered when a message `m` can be delivered.

+DAG Trans injects into messages references to previous messages and regulates transmissions to saturate network capacity.
+In this post, we concentrate on a layer-by-layer regime, where each message must refer to a certain number of messages in the preceding layer, as depicted above.

 To prepare for Consensus decisions, DAG Trans exposes a single additional API `setInfo(meta)`.
 A message broadcast by a party carries the latest `meta` value invoked in `setInfo(meta)` by the party.